So all hardware limitations on us boil down to speed and memory

 automata.

-(I remember a professor pointing this out to us that all physical
+(I remember a professor pointing out to us that all physical

 instantiations of computers are merely finite-state automata).